 Angelo Santangelo's Ancestors

-Click on a name to read more about the person, click on an arrow to follow that branch.
-Click Home to go to the main page or click for an Alphabetic List of all Names.
+Click on a name to read more about them, click on an arrow to follow that branch.
+Click Home for the main page or click for an Alphabetic List of Names.

 Note that the Latin months September thru December are often written in numbers, 7ber, 8ber, 9ber and 10ber, respectively.